-R-47.
+R-48.
 Modification of Award

-Within twenty calendar days after the transmittal of an award, the arbitrator on his or her initiative, or any party, upon notice to the other parties, may request that the arbitrator correct any clerical, typographical, technical or computational errors in the award.
-The arbitrator is not empowered to redetermine the merits of any claim already decided.

-If the modification request is made by a party, the other parties shall be given ten calendar days to respond to the request.
-The arbitrator shall dispose of the request within twenty calendar days after transmittal by the AAA to the arbitrator of the request and any response thereto.
+- (a) Within 20 calendar days after the transmittal of an award, the arbitrator on his or her initiative, or any party, upon notice to the other parties, may request that the arbitrator correct any clerical, typographical, technical or computational errors in the award.
+The arbitrator is not empowered to re-determine the merits of any claim already decided. - (b) If the modification request is made by a party, the other parties shall be given 10 calendar days to respond to the request.
+The arbitrator shall dispose of the request within 20 calendar days after transmittal by the AAA to the arbitrator of the request and any response thereto.

-If applicable law provides a different procedural time frame, that procedure shall be followed.
+(c) If applicable law provides a different procedural time frame, that procedure shall be followed.

-R-48.
-Release of Documents for Judicial Proceedings
+R-49.
+Release of Documents

-The AAA shall, upon the written request of a party, furnish to the party, at its expense, certified copies of any papers in the AAA's possession that may be required in judicial proceedings relating to the arbitration.
+The AAA shall, upon the written request of a party to the arbitration, furnish to that party, at its expense, copies or certified copies of papers in the AAA's possession that are not determined by the AAA to be privileged or confidential.